-We attribute the general improvements over Hu et al.~\shortcite{Style17} on this task to two possible factors.
-First, projected feature lines are more suited to the kind of decorative styles and man-made shapes in our experiments.
-Shape features considered in Hu et al.~\shortcite{Style17} may be severely degraded due to low mesh resolution, tessellation quality, and other geometric imperfections, while feature lines are more robust against these issues.
-Second, their method relies on mid-level 3D patches, which only capture local geometry information.
-In contrast, our method captures both local and global information owing to \fn{feature encoding via patch convolution\/} which is known to be more apt at hierarchical feature learning.
+\rz{We believe that the general improvements over Hu et al.~\cite{Style17} on this task may be attributed to two factors.
+First, projected line drawings and their associated features may be more suitable for the kind of decorative styles and man-made shapes tested.
+Shape features considered in Hu et al.~\cite{Style17} could be severely degraded due to low mesh resolution, tessellation quality, and other geometric imperfections, while line drawings are most robust against these issues.
+Second, their method relies on mid-level 3D patches, which would only capture local geometry information.
+In contrast, our method captures both local and global information owing to the convolutional feature encoding which is known to be more apt at hierarchical feature learning.}}

-\paragraph{Style patch localization.} Finally, we compare our method to Hu et al.~\shortcite{Style17} on style patch localization, over their datasets, the same ones tested above for style classification.
+\textbf{Style patch localization.} \rz{ Finally, we compare our method with Hu et al.~\cite{Style17} on style patch localization, over their datasets, the same ones tested above for style classification.
 Since their method is supervised with given style clusters, we only compare the feature selection components of the two methods.
-That is, our method would take the same style clusters as input as for their method.
+That is, our method would take the same style clusters as input to their method.

 Comparing patch localization is not straightforward since the located patches for each shape is not unique for either method.
-To simplify matters, we carry out the comparison on 19 representative style patches obtained by Hu et al.~\shortcite{Style17}.
+To simplify matters, we carry out the comparison on 19 representative style patches obtained by the method of Hu et al.~\cite{Style17}.
 These 19 patches come from 19 shapes (one patch per shape) encompassing all five object categories; they were selected and shown in Figure 11 of the paper.
-Hu et al.~\shortcite{Style17} qualified them as style patches that ``capture {\em distinctive characteristics\/} of the styles.''
-For each of the 19 shapes, the representative style patch from our method is chosen as the one which is deemed to be a style patch over the most views.
+Hu et al.~\cite{Style17} qualified them as style patches that ``capture {\em distinctive characteristics\/} of the styles.'' \rz{For each of the 19 shapes, the representative style patch from our method is chosen as the one which is deemed to be a style patch over the most views.\/}

 Figure~\ref{fig:Style_Patches_comparison} shows a visual comparison on 10 out of the 19 shapes.
 We can observe that the style patches detected bear some similarities in general, but our style patches tend to be more feature-rich.
 The rest of the results can be found in the supplementary material.